NrsSystems/docs/digital-displays/views-management.md

 The lower section of options allows you to search through the provided collection of artworks.
 To view the entire collection, select **Search** without filling in any options.
 To add an image to the gallery, select the image in the search results; thumbnails of these images will then appear within the options section.
 To remove an image from the gallery, select the image in the options section.

 ### Countdown
+The countdown timer measures the time remaining in hours, minutes, and seconds, with a maximum setting of 23:59:59.
+See the following [Generic Countdown Timer](views-management.md#generic-countdown-timer) for periods longer than 24 hours.

 The countdown timer allows you to play one or more sounds and messages as the timer reaches specific points in the countdown.
 This could be used for example to pace an hour-long test by playing one sound every 15 minutes, a second sound as a five-minute warning before the hour is up, and a third sound to mark the end of the hour (and countdown).

 _Description:_ Add a simple text description of the timer, which is how it will be listed in the Views table.

-_Duration:_ Set the overall duration for the timer.
+_Duration:_ Set the overall duration for the timer in hours, minutes, and seconds.

 _Text to Speech:_ Add a simple text message that will be read aloud by the text-to-speech feature and a time point when that message should be heard.
 Select **+ row** to add the first message and select it again to add more messages to be read aloud at additional time points.
 Select the **Delete** icon at the end of the row or select **– Last row** to remove an entry.

 _Message:_ Add a simple text message to show on the device and a time point when that message should appear.
 Select **+ row** to add the first message and select it again to add more messages to be shown at additional time points.
 Select the **Delete** icon at the end of the row or select **– Last row** to remove an entry.

-_Sound:_ Select a sound from the list to play and a time point when that sound should play.
+_Sounds:_ Select a sound from the list to play and a time point when that sound should play.
 Select **+ row** to add the first sound and select it again to add more sounds to be read aloud at additional time points.
 Select the **Delete** icon at the end of the row or select **– Last row** to remove an entry.

 ### “Days Since” Poster
 _Description:_ Add a simple text description of the poster, which is how it will be listed in the Views table.